JurgenHK/2R-Manipulator-URDF/README.md

 ## This is the basic 2R manipulator robot package for ROS URDF testing and Gazebo simulation testing

-The package is ment to be used as a fast way to test a simple simulation in Gazebo and also provide a base reference for creating URDF models form sratch using Xacro (XML Macros).
+The package is ment to be used as a fast way to test a simple simulation in Gazebo and also provide a base reference for creating URDF models form scratch using Xacro (XML Macros).

 ![2R RVIZ](https://i.ibb.co/vxqcyXh/2R-RVIZ.png)